Staff & Faculty

 Maria Rogler

 Maria began dancing at 4 years old in Dedham, Massachusetts, studying ballet with Renae Maccioli-McLeod and Leticia Guerrero, as well as at the International Ballet Academy of Norwell.
-She participated in multiple summer intensives at Festival
+She participated in multiple summer intensives at Festival Ballet Providence and competed in international ballet competitions including Bari, Italy and Atlanta, Georgia.
+While she focused primarily on ballet, she has a substantial amount of knowledge in Contemporary, Modern, Jazz, and Tap Dance.

-delighted to be a part of the JMBT faculty and is looking forward to continuing to
+Maria is delighted to be a part of the JMBT faculty and is looking forward to continuing to share her love and knowledge of ballet with the next generation of dancers.

 Elizabeth Rookey

-Elizabeth was born and raised in Framingham, MA.
-She received her early training at the Walnut Hill Community Dance Academy and went on to join the Walnut Hill High School in 2012.
-After graduating, she joined Ballet Austin for the 2016-17 season as a part of the Butler Fellowship Program.
-In 2021, Elizabeth graduated from the Hartt School with a BFA in Dance Performance and a concentration in Ballet Pedagogy.
 While at the university, Elizabeth trained extensively in ballet, Graham, Limon, contemporary and composition, and had the privilege to perform a myriad of works, including the lead in Martha Graham’s Chronicle, a solo from George Balanchine’s Valse-FantasieFascinatin’ Rhythm from Balanchine’s Who Cares?, Primavera in Jose Limon’s Dances for Isadora, and Lar Lubovitch’s Something About Night

 Bio coming soon!